 Camera pouchNational Geographic Medium Pouch.
 TZ70 is slightly larger than my older Canon Powershot camera and didn´t fit into my old pouch.
 Luckily, I stumbled upon this one.
 It has a nice, rugged look and more padding than the usual small camera pouch.

-Spare batteries- AA and AAA batteries for the headlamp and Garmin device.
+Spare batteries- AAA batteries for the headlamp.

 Headlamp- Black Diamond Spot Headlamp

 Toilet paper- reasonable amount, not the whole roll :)

 These items are not needed for everybody - but at least somebody in your hiking group should have them.
 You won´t need most of them regularly, but once in a while, you can save the day.

 Sewing kityou will truly appreciate this one only after your trousers get ripped around the butt on the first day of your trek.
 Map & compass - at least someone should have a clue where you are actually going.

 Roperecommended for skilled groups who plan to stray away from well-established hiking trails.
 Priceless during dangerous river crossings or in steep, semi-climbing terrain.